maxwellhealth/taskr/README.md

 ### Quick Start

 Before running a task, we'll need to define a handler.
-The handler is what the task will use to things like writing a log or setting data about the task.
+The handler is what the task will use to do things like writing a log or setting data about the task.
 In the example below, we've implemented HandlerInterface by extending HandlerAbstract with our own handler that will use a flat file for logging and MongoDB for task data.

 ```php
 <?php